jspv/teslajson/README.md

 - Option one:

-  - _userid_: your login for teslamotors.com
+  - _userid_: your login for teslamotors.com, you will be prompted to enter the password

 - Option two: (May be combined with option one to create a new tokenfile)